 Haumoana is now moving towards developing its own curriculum, taking advantage of its own gardens and kitchen area.
 With the support of our amazing community, we have opened our multi-use space that links to the library, which includes a fully equipped kitchen.
 Our Garden to table programme is growing into a school-wide opportunity for all learners.
 Children and teachers can take the learning as far as they can imagine, incorporating all curriculum areas and giving us a great hands-on way to grow our thinking.

 Our gardens have extended to include the beginnings of an orchard, glasshouse and shade house.
 This allows students to grow food year-round, experience planning for a yearly planting calendar, raise their own plants from seed, companion planting and explore sustainable horticultural practices on a larger scale.

 We are proud that we are supported by the team at Garden to Table.

-We are fortunate to have Kay Foley and Bronwyn Sims as our Reading Recovery teachers.
-This means that can target 8 of our youngest students for 1:1 tutoring at a time, as well as small groups for Early Literacy Support!
+We are fortunate to Bronwyn Sims as our Reading Recovery teacher.
+Bronwyn ca target 5 of our youngest students for 1:1 tutoring at a time, as well as small groups for Early Literacy Support!
 This is funded by the school board and the Ministry of Education and accelerates reading progress who those who would most benefit.
 Entry is based on the results of the 6 Year Surveys and regular attendance and parental support are essential to the success of the programme.
 We use structured lieracy in our school, with BSLA for the youngest students.